 If you think positively and creatively about your money, you actually multiply its effectiveness.
 If you criticize and depreciate it, you actually tend to dissipate it and repel it from you. ~ Eric Butterworth, Spiritual Economics

 The basic principle that determines your money mindset, involves your thoughts around scarcity versus abundance.
 Scarcity is rooted in the belief of having unlimited needs and limited resources.
-Most people think about their finances in very negative terms.
+Most executives and professionals think about their finances in very negative terms.
 They attribute thoughts and feelings around not ever having enough money, to their day-to-day life.
 This creates a mentality of “lack” which can cause intense anxiety and stress.
 Imagine if every time you swiped your credit card, it created strong negative feelings inside of you.
 How do you think that would affect your energy and interactions with others about money?
 I encourage you to think about, where thoughts of scarcity show up in your life?

 Abundance is literally a plentiful amount of something.
 An abundant mindset involves appreciating what you have now, while knowing that there are enough resources for all.
 Those with an abundant money mindset know as they spend money, they will in turn attract money back to themselves.
 This financial mindset is positive and will create more opportunities and cash flow for you.
 If you can’t quite visualize how a conscious abundant mindset attracts money, don’t fret!
 This concept was one of the hardest for me to understand and I still work on it daily.
 As a society, ideas, phrases, and images of scarcity rule like propaganda.
 We are shown to save fanatically for the future, and “what could happen” instead of enjoying the present moment and really living.
 To understand the fundamental thoughts of abundance, consider if you have enough money for food to eat and a place to live.
 If so, the basic amount of money needed to support yourself you already have.
 It is up to you to create the rest.